Breaking change detection – Overview

 If any configured Buf plugins have rules where default

-, those rules are automatically checked if none of the plugin's rules or categories are listed in the breaking
+, those rules are automatically checked if the breaking

 sections of buf.yaml